Employer of Record in Ghana

 The Ghanaian EOR Simplifies Hiring

 The EOR firm in Ghana simplifies hiring by connecting client companies to skilled workers and assisting with written employment contracts.
 A Ghanaian EOR ensures that employees are given a probationary period of 90 days as required by the Labor Act.
-Based on the EOR’s knowledge of Ghana’s labor laws and employment practices, they can protect you from non-compliance and onboard your workforce in less than a week.

 What is the Difference Between a Ghana EOR and a Ghana PEO?